mkhmaduwantha/MLCompetetion/README.md

 * Random Forest
 * XGBoost

-## Features in the Dataset and applied feature Engineering technique
+## PreProcessing and feature Engineering technique

 ### 1. Drop Similar Columns
 #### This data set contains lot of features that has similar information